Subhashree2016/etl_llm_thesis/README.md

      ```

 4. **Connect to PostgreSQL**:
-   - Use the code from notebooks\Data Processing.ipynb to connect to your PostgreSQL database in your Python scripts:
+   - Use the code from "notebooks\Data Processing.ipynb" to connect to your PostgreSQL database in your Python scripts:
      ```python
      import psycopg2